 The treatment for pernicious anemia is a two-part process.
 Your doctor will treat any existing vitamin B-12 deficiency and check for iron deficiency.
 You’ll have lifelong monitoring to look for long-term consequences.

 - vitamin B-12 injections that are slowly decreased over time

 - CBC tests to measure vitamin B-12 and iron levels in blood serum

 - blood tests to monitor replacement treatments

-Symptoms of long-term damage include:
+The symptoms of long-term damage include:

-- upset stomach
+- an upset stomach

 - difficulty swallowing

 Your doctor may want to continue monitoring you on a long-term basis.
 This will focus on identifying any possible serious consequences of pernicious anemia.
 The most dangerous complication is gastric cancer.
 They can check for the start of cancer at regular visits and through biopsies.